keagster1/Organized-TODO/README.md

 ```

 ### Deleting Tasks
 Deleting tasks is as easy as setting the delete flag to true.
-The next time you consolidate the utility will automatically delete if for you.
+The next time you consolidate, the utility will automatically delete it for you.
 Note that currently the data is instantly deleted with no backup systems implemented.
 Therefor make sure you only delete things that you actually want to delete.
-In the future I will create some sort of backup system
+In the future I will create some sort of backup system.

 Example:
 ```JSON